-The non-scheduled generation profiles have two parts: large non-scheduled wind and solar generation (refer to Table 2 for further details) and other small non-scheduled generation.
-The large non-scheduled wind and solar generation forecasts are calculated based on historically-observed generation outputs over at least five-eight reference years, while the other small non-scheduled generation forecasts are consistent with figures published in the National Electricity Forecasting Report (NEFR)AEMO's demand forecasts4.
+The non-scheduled generation profiles have two parts: large non-scheduled wind and solar generation (refer to Table 2 for further details) and small non-scheduled generation.
+The large non-scheduled wind and solar generation forecasts are calculated based on historically-observed generation outputs over at least eight reference years, while the small non-scheduled generation forecasts are consistent with figures published in AEMO's demand forecasts4.